-If you have a heart or lung condition, specialized rehabilitation can be a vital part of your recovery or management plan.
-Evidence shows that, combined with other recommended treatment, cardiac or pulmonary rehabilitation can help improve symptoms and may help you live longer.
+If you have a heart or lung condition, specialized rehabilitation is a vital part of your recovery or management plan.
+Evidence shows that, combined with other recommended treatment, cardiac or pulmonary rehabilitation alleviates symptoms and improves your quality of life.

-The Grace Anne Dorney Pulmonary and Cardiac Rehabilitation Center offers care just for people with pulmonary (lung) or cardiac (heart) conditions.
-The center is conveniently located on the seventh floor of the main hospital at Tulane Medical Center’s downtown campus.
+The Grace Anne Dorney Pulmonary & Cardiac Rehabilitation Center offers care just for people with pulmonary (lung) or cardiac (heart) conditions.
+The center is conveniently located on the seventh floor of the main hospital at Tulane Medical Center’s campus in downtown New Orleans.

 Our team will work with you to create a plan to strengthen your heart, improve your breathing and help you get back to your work, play, family and life.
 Some of the professionals with whom you may consult include:

-- An exercise physiologist, who will evaluate your condition and prescribe a fitness program to meet your specific needs
+- An exercise specialist, who will evaluate your condition and prescribe a fitness program to meet your specific needs

-- A nurse experienced in pulmonary and cardiac rehab
+- A registered nurse experienced in pulmonary and cardiac rehab

-Tulane Medical Center also offers several support services, including:
+Tulane Medical Center also offers several hospital support services, including: